 Don’t forget to budget wear and tear on your car at the current rate allowable as a tax-deduction by the Internal Revenue Service.
 Other expenses frequently overlooked are sales tax and fringe benefits, such as insurance for people working on the production.

-Remember that promotion and distribution of the finished film or video are expenses which should be covered by your grant since no media project is of any worth unless it reaches its intended audience.
+Remember that promotion and distribution of the finished film or video are expenses which should be covered by your grant since no media project is of any value unless it reaches its intended audience.

 Getting grants to make videos is not an instant process.
 At least a year usually elapses from the time you’re writing your budget before you are actually spending the money.
 Since inflation seems to be a continuing fact of life, include an inflation factor so your budget will still be realistic a year and a half from now.